mcandocia/canyouseeme/README.md

 You can also hide data as the alpha channel when providing an RGB image as first input and the data as second input when specifying `--hide-data-as-alpha`.

+You can also hide files in other channels or multiple channels.
+After specifying the first file (the "mask") you can add up to 3 additional files in the red, blue, green, and/or alpha channels.

 See tests 4-8 in the `tests/` directory for examples using this script.

 # enc.py